-- Students will be readmitted under the current academic year's Bulletin, curriculum, and policies.
+- A student wishing to reapply to the MPAS program must submit a readmission form to the director of admissions and records. - Students will be readmitted under the current academic year's Bulletin, curriculum, and policies.
 The decision for readmission will be based upon: - 1.
 Available space in the program. - 2.
 Review and evaluation of the student's standing relative to any revisions that may have occurred in the program. - 3.
 Review and evaluation of academic and clinical performance. - 4.
 Submission of evidence demonstrating potential for academic success.